 Both blogs are based on a new Service Desk Institute (SDI) and Lionbridge report entitled “Eliminating Language Barriers in Enterprise Service Desks.”
 As well as a soon to be released study of IT service desks and languages, conducted by HDI and Lionbridge.

 Language is fundamental to IT support and IT service desks

-End users expect service desk communications to be in their native language, and meeting this demand is key to the success of the modern-day service desk.
-Yet a soon to be released study of service desks and languages, conducted by HDI and Lionbridge, finds that only 21% of IT support centers offer multilingual support at all levels, with those interactions being predominantly limited to voice-only.
+End-users expect IT service desk communications to be in their native language, and meeting this demand is key to the success of the modern-day IT service desk.
+Yet a soon to be released study of IT service desks and languages, conducted by HDI and Lionbridge, finds that only 21% of IT support centers offer multilingual support at all levels, with those interactions being predominantly limited to voice-only.

 As IT becomes ever-more important to businesses, and as customer experience makes its way into internal IT support operations, overcoming language barriers needs to be a priority in the IT service desk industry.
 Ultimately, providing a multilingual, omni-channel service platform is key to enabling an effective transfer of information and knowledge, allowing companies to become digitally agile.
 This in turn improves operational efficiency and provides organizations with a greater understanding of their end user requirements.